EldryMG/Feedback-form/README.md

        [x] - take user to Success page.
 [x]  -Sucess page: Create button to retake survey.
     [x]- button should clear all fields from actualReducer.
+[x] - Admin page created and routed.
+[x] - Data sent to admin page and appended in DOM.

 [x] - small Material UI designs.